AbsoluteVirtueXI/blockchain-courses/ethereum/1-introduction.md

 ### **Fees/Gas**

-The fees on Bitcoin blockchain, or the gas on Ethereum blockchain, are a protection system and reward for nodes processing the transaction.
+The fees on Bitcoin blockchain, or the `Gas` system on Ethereum blockchain, are a protection system and reward for nodes processing the transaction.
 Computing costs money:

 - hosting a service